 In this content piece provided by Wendy Baumann, President and Chief Visionary Officer of The Wisconsin Women’s Business Corporation (WWBIC), discover your “why” and use it to achieve your business goals.

-Investing the time to become a certified Women-Owned Small Business can help your company pursue new business opportunities.
-Most public corporations as well as local, state, and federal government purchasing agencies have programs for allotting a certain percentage of business to women-owned companies.
+Becoming a certified Women-Owned Small Business may be worthwhile.
+Most public organizations and government purchasing agencies have programs for allotting a certain percentage of business to women-owned companies.

 Through SCORE SE Wisconsin, you can get free business advice from volunteer experts who have experience in your industry right here where you live and work.
 There are also a number of workshops available through each chapter of SCORE.